Freedisch/litmus/Litmus-Portal-Development-Guide.md

 Here are a few things you need to make sure are already present in your system before running Litmus locally

-* Kubernetes 1.15 or higher
+* Kubernetes 1.17 or later
 * Helm3 or Kubectl
 * Node and npm
 * Docker